Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Experiments: Dynamic system identification

 The susceptible, infected, recovered model (SIR model) is a common simulation for infectious disease.
 Though there are several versions, the simplest is three states, only two of which are independent.
 The system is written

-where $S(t)$ is the susceptible population, $I(t)$ the infected, $R(t)$ the recovered, $B(t)$ is the transmissibility rate (which we utilize as a forcing function), $\gamma$ is the recovery rate (which we leave fixed at 0.5) and $N_P$ is the total population.
-Because $N_P$ is fixed, only two states are independent, so the system dynamics can be captured by modeling only two of the three.
+where $S(t)$ is the susceptible population, $I(t)$ the infected, $R(t)$ the recovered, $B(t)$ is the transmissibility (which we utilize as a forcing function), $\gamma$ is the recovery rate (which we leave fixed at 0.5) and $N_P$ is the total population.
+Because $N_P$ is fixed and $S + I + R = N_P$, only two states are independent, so the system dynamics can be captured by modeling only two of the three.
 We chose $I(t)$ and $R(t)$.

 The training data consists of 58 curves.
 All curves in the training set have a fixed $B$ value ranging from 0.5 to 9, in six intervals of 1.7.
 For each value of $B$ there are 8-10 siumulations corresponding to different initial conditions designed in such a way to provide coverage of the state space.
-(Exact initial conditions used appear in the supplement.)
+(Exact initial conditions used appear in the supplement, to be made available for public download.)
 Each simulation used $N_P = 1000$.

 The test data consists of 24 curves, each of which features a temporally changing transmissibility $B(t)$.
 There are three initial $B_0$ values: 1.35, 4.75 and 8.15.
 For each starting point there are two types of transmissibility curves: a ramp and a sinusoid.
 The $B_0=1.35$ and $B_0=4.75$ starting points have ramps with a positive slope of 1, while the $B_0=8.15$ curves have a slope of -1.
-All ramps run from t=0 to t=4, where they level off.
+All ramps run from $t=0$ to $t=4$, where they level off.
 The sinusoids have amplitudes between 0.5 and 3 and a period of 1.